robjvan/shooting_gallery/README.md

 ## Description

 Arduino-powered shooting gallery game for 2 players.
 Toy guns use a laser emitter to hit various targets, at the end of each round the player with the most points wins.
 Contact switches are used for firing and to simulate reloading.
-Players have a limited amount of shots in each round, remaining ammo in shown on a single-digit display on the gun.
-Guns will communicate with the target "base station" via bluetooth for player turns and remaining shots.
+Players have a limited amount of shots in each round, remaining shots are shown on a single-digit display.

 ---